hiteshnarayan/hiteshnarayan.github.io/_projects/6_project.md

 ---
 layout: page
 title: Flask Blog Application
-description: A responsive blog application built with Flask and SQLAlchemy.
+description: A responsive blog application built with
+  >
+  HTML, CSS, and JavaScript as the frontend and Flask, SQLAlchemy, and SQLite as the backend.
 img: assets/img/flask.jpg
 importance: 5
 category: Personal